GuilhermeStracini/hello-world-rabbitmq/README.md

 # Hello World RabbitMQ

-A repositoty to learn RabbitMQ with C# .NET
+:books: A repository to learn RabbitMQ with C#